How to Do Your Coinbase Taxes - Why Coinbase Can’t Provide Accurate Tax Information to Users

 Maybe you’ve seen all of the frantic posts on the internet of cryptocurrency exchange users freaking out because of the tax reports they tried to generate from Coinbase and other exchanges and how completely inaccurate they are.

-CryptoTrader.Tax is a tool for cryptocurrency traders built to solve this tax problem.
+CryptoTrader.Tax is a cryptocurrency tax software tool built to solve this tax problem.
 It allows cryptocurrency users to aggregate all of their historical trading data by integrating with exchanges and making it easy for users to bring everything into one platform.
+Simply select each of your crypto platforms, and automatically import your transaction history.
 Once the historical data is in the system, the tax engine will auto-generate all of the necessary tax reports for cryptocurrency traders to file like the 8949.

 Today, thousands of users use CryptoTrader.Tax to securely and automatically build out their required cryptocurrency tax reports.
 Users can take these generated reports to their own tax professionals or can simply upload them into tax software like TurboTax or TaxAct.